quotient-im/gtad/README.md

   At the moment GTAD special-cases `imports`: in addition to just passing this attribute along with the type name, it adds its contents to a "global" (per input file) deduplicated set, to simplify generation of import/include blocks.
-Since some of imports come from `$ref` keys in API descriptions (see below), GTAD also translates the original `$ref` path to a form suitable to import the respective data structure in the target language.
+Since some of imports come from `$ref` objects in API descriptions (see below), GTAD also translates the original `$ref` path to a form suitable to import the respective data structure in the target language.
   Before GTAD 0.8, that was really hardcoded to C/C++; GTAD used the first